alebarquin/Lowell-Quant-Club/personal_projects/reinforcement_learning/model_code/README.md

 I hard coded the model inputs into the class.
 They can be changed by altering the class definition.
 I also added a function that finds the upper and lower bounds of the data and normalizes it based on that range.
 This range is calculated based on the subset of the data that the model was trained on, so the trained_frame_boundaries argument should carry the same start and finish that the model was trained on.
 </br>
 </br>
 The minute data provided above is only a small subset of what the model was trained on.
-It is padded with the same value where data is missing.
+It is padded with a repeating value where data is missing.
 </br>
 </br>
 Once again, my understanding of some of the functions are rather limited, so the code is likely inneficient, and the comments are not very enlightening.